DeepCollision/DeepCollisionData/REST APIs/README.md

 # DeepCollision REST APIs

-> This document list all the REST APIs in DeepCollision for environment parameter configurations.
+> This document list all the REST APIs in DeepCollision for environment parameter configurations.<br/>
 > An example demonstrating how to use these API to write your own Python programs can be seen here [EXAMPLE](https://github.com/DeepCollision/DeepCollisionData/blob/main/REST%20APIs/EXAMPLE.md).

 ## Main Page